 Progress toward personal goals

-Progress toward personal goals enables youths to gain experience in goal-setting and realistic self-assessment as they plan their projects, set their goals and reflect on their experience.
+Progress toward personal goals enables young people to gain experience in goal-setting and realistic self-assessment as they plan their projects, set their goals and reflect on their experience.
 This area of the recognition program connects closely with the essential elements of belonging and independence and mastery.

-Youths self-select projects and goals at the beginning of the project year and then reflect on the experience at the close of the year.
+Young people self-select projects and goals at the beginning of the project year and then reflect on the experience at the close of the year.
 The purpose is to help members learn to set goals, reflect on their experience and apply this experience to other parts of their life.
-Eligible youths are 4-H members 8 to 18 on Dec.
+Eligible young people are 4-H members 8 to 18 on Dec.
 31 of the program year.

 The Key Award, the highest award a 4-H member can receive, recognizes 4-H members who have achieved significant leadership at the club or group, community and state levels.
 The Key Award is a prestigious award rewarding 4-H members for their hard work and accomplishments as well as the contribution they have made to the overall 4-H program.

-The objective of the Key Award is to encourage the growth of Missouri youths in the areas of leadership, community service and project excellence.
+The objective of the Key Award is to encourage the growth of Missouri young people in the areas of leadership, community service and project excellence.

 - Ages 14-18 years old on Dec.
 31 of the program year